Earth-folk Craft Mentorship

 Includes 12 Full in person class days, all supplies during class sessions, a doorway to connections with skilled craftspeople, a small cohort (no more than 8 people) to deepen with.

-To Apply, please fill out the Interest Form and pay your deposit.
+To Apply, please fill out the Interest Form and pay your deposit

-The Teachers (more info coming soon)
+The Teachers

-Emileigh Zola (broommaking)
+Emileigh Zola (Broommaking)

 Emileigh Zola is a broom maker and teaching artist based in Marshall, North Carolina.
 Rooted in the landscapes of Southern Appalachia, her work bridges traditional handcraft with earth-centered practice.
 She is the founder of Rhythm & Ritual, an evolving body of work grounded in intentional making and natural rhythms.